Bryan Limbombe: Genk

 On 26 August 2017, Genk announced that 16-year-old Limbombe had signed his first professional contract with them, as he left the youth academy of Zulte Waregem.

 On 19 January 2020, Limbombe made his professional debut for Genk in the league match against his former club Zulte Waregem, coming on as a substitute for Jere Uronen in a 3–0 win.
 Two days after his debut, Genk announced through its official channels that Limbombe's contract was extended until June 2024.

 Roda JC

 On 24 August 2021, Limbombe signed a two-year contract with Eerste Divisie club Roda JC.
 He made his competitive debut for the club on 10 September in a 0–0 league draw against NAC Breda.
 On 17 September, he scored his first goals for the club, a brace, to secure a 2–0 victory against TOP Oss.
 He finished his first season with 36 total appearances in which he scored seven goals, as Roda eventually lost out on promotion in the play-offs after a loss in extra time to Excelsior.

+Heracles Almelo

+On 29 June 2023, Limbombe signed a four-year contract with recently promoted Eredivisie club Heracles Almelo.
+He was handed the number 7 shirt.